carpentries-incubator/python-testing/04-units.md

 Note that if you have functions in your test module that are simply named `setup()` and `teardown()`, each of these are called automatically when the entire test module is loaded in and finished.

+> ## Key Points {.keypoints}
+>
+> -   Functions are the atomistic unit of software.
+> -   Simpler units are easier to test than complex ones.
+> -   A single unit test is a function containing assertions.
+> -   Such a unit test is run just like any other function.
+> -   It may be necessary to set up "fixtures" composing the test environment.